 3.1 All prices are exclusive of sales tax (VAT) and Ex.
 Works (Incoterms 2020).

 3.2 Changes of prices, such as but not limited to purchase, wage, material and freight costs, social and government charges, insurance premiums and taxes as well as other costs, entitle PVO to also change the prices to be charged to the Client, whereby PVO will provide the Client with written substantiation.
-The Client is obliged to reimburse PVO for the extra costs charged in this way, unless the Client dissolves the Agreement in writing within two working days after the date of the aforementioned written substantiation.
+The Client is obliged to pay to PVO the extra charges passed on as a result.

 4.1 Prior to the delivery of the products, PVO sends to the Client the sales order confirmation and/or relevant invoices and the agreed purchase price must be paid by the Client before delivery, but at the latest within the agreed payment term.